Countries with large terrorism presence

 Terrorists have long found refuge in countries and in many cases worked hand in hand with the local governments.
 Today several countries

-continue to attract terrorists for training and consipiring their attacks.
+continue to attract terrorists and extremists for training and conspiring their attacks.
 The host countries do not try to disassociate

 themselves fully from their ties to terrorism and in some cases continue to provide tacit support and use terror to accomplish